HanhVy/Inventory-Analysis/README.md

--Step 32: Create a new column “ABC_class” to classify a cumulative value.
+- Step 35: Create a new column “ABC_class” to classify a cumulative value.

 for creating new column following DAX expression was written;